JieyuZ2/ProVision/README.md

 1. how to generate single-image instruction data for images using ProVision's data generation engine
 2. how to generate multi-image instruction data for images using ProVision's data generation engine

-For a detailed instruction of the scene graph generation pipeline, refer to `annotate.md`.

 ## ProVision-10M dataset